-The artists selected are: Maria Anastassiou, David Blandy, Cooking Sections, Ian Giles, Krijn de Koning, Taylor Le Melle & Zadie Xa, susan pui san lok, Studio Morison, Stuart Whipps and Laura Wilson.
-Each artist will work closely on the realisation of their work with one of the New Geographies partner institutions.
+New Geographies is a three year project which invited the public to nominate locations for ten site-specific art works across the East of England.
+11 artists were commissioned to make ambitious new works.
+The commissioned artists were: Maria Anastassiou, David Blandy, Marcus Coates & Leah Millar, Cooking Sections, Ian Giles, Krijn de Koning, susan pui san lok, Studio Morison, Stuart Whipps and Laura Wilson.
+Each artist has worked closely on the realisation of their work with one of the New Geographies partner institutions.